bryanlammon/supra/readme.md

 A Pandoc lua filter can set certain text to small caps (e.g., [bolded text to small caps](https://pandoc.org/lua-filters.html)).
 If outputting to a docx file, however, the text is not [true small caps](https://en.wikipedia.org/wiki/Small_caps#Word_processors).

-Supra includes a flag to set bolded text to a Word style called "True Small Caps."
+Supra includes a flag to set bolded text to a Word style called "Small Caps."
 That Word style can then apply true small caps via the appropriate font.
 This flag can be set with `-s` or `--smallcaps`.
 This is useful only if the output docx file has a "Small Caps" style.